Parking Downtown: A Guide for Residents

 Meters - Meters are paid parking spots.
 Meters located on City streets are enforced from 8 am to 6 pm, Monday through Saturday, meaning that you can legally park for free at most metered spots between 6pm at night and 8am in the morning Monday through Saturday and unrestricted on Sunday (but most people don't know this, so metered spots are available more often during these times).
-Always be sure to double check the meter, as some have additional parking restrictions.
+Always be sure to double-check the meter, as some have additional parking restrictions.

 Also, you're going to need to know how to parallel park.
 You're going to be doing A LOT of parallel parking.
 If you find this particularly concerning, ask a friend, family member, or a Nottingham resident who knows how to parallel park if they can spare time to help you.
 In addition, you could consider buying a Backup Camera and Monitor for your car.
-You can find a reasonably priced, good one on Amazon for around $60.
+You can find a reasonably priced, good one for around $60.